MJstephenson/Shopping-app/README.md

 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Flask](https://flask.palletsprojects.com) used as the Python framework for the site.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
-- [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.